hamza-jadoon/hamza-jadoon/README.md

 ## 👨‍💻 About Me

-I'm a passionate **Flutter Developer** from **Islamabad, Pakistan**, specializing in crafting **high-performance, cross-platform mobile applications** that run seamlessly on both **iOS and Android**.
+I'm a passionate **Software Engineer** from **Islamabad, Pakistan**, specializing in crafting **high-performance, cross-platform mobile applications** that run seamlessly on both **iOS and Android**.
 With a solid foundation in **Flutter, Dart, and Firebase**, I transform ideas into scalable, production-ready apps that deliver exceptional user experiences.

 My development philosophy centers around **clean architecture**, **efficient state management**, and **modern best practices** — ensuring every line of code I write is maintainable, scalable, and future-proof.
 I don't just build apps; I create digital solutions that solve real-world problems and make a meaningful impact.